-Our Editor, Amanda, was in Guatemala in March 2021 and did this trek with Wicho & Charlie’s and had a very good experience.
+Our Editor, Amanda, was in Guatemala in March 2021 and did the Acatenango overnight hike with Wicho & Charlie’s and had a very good experience.
 One of the main benefits of going with this company is they are the only company that has sleeping huts instead of tents at basecamp.
 (You can compare our tent photo with Amanda’s much more luxurious hut photo!)

 When we heard this, we asked her:

-“Wait, you mean you weren’t squished like sardines into a tent, fighting over sleeping bags?
+“Wait, you mean you weren’t squashed like sardines into a tent, fighting over sleeping bags?
 Tell me more…”

 So we’ll let Amanda take over from here and give us a front-row seat to her experience hiking Acatenango!

-For starters, we were still squished like sardines, just in a slightly more comfortable and arranged sleeping situation inside huts.
+For starters, we were still squashed in like sardines, just in a slightly more comfortable and arranged sleeping situation inside huts.

-Wicho & Charlie’s has a number of different huts, the largest huts have room for 8 people and there are a couple smaller huts for just 2 people (you can splurge for the private hut for two if you prefer).
+Wicho & Charlie’s has a number of different huts at basecamp on Acatenango.
+The larger huts are shared space with room for 4, 6 and 8 people, and there are a couple smaller huts for just 2 people (you can splurge for the private hut for two if you prefer).
 The beds are adequate, but calling them “comfortable” might be a stretch, depending on your definition of comfort.

-They are more or less just sleeping cushions arranged on the wooden floor of the hut.
+They are more or less just sleeping cushions arranged on the wooden bunks in each hut.
 Each person gets a sleeping bag and 2 large wool blankets.
 However, there are no pillows, so you may wind up using your pack or one of your blankets as a pillow.